Atharva-11/Noisy-Real-Classical-Shadows/README.md

 - the unitary limit is tested on a basis with `⟨w|w*⟩ = 0` for every `w`, where `γ` and `δ` vanish *identically* rather than approximately.

-Together the sampled experiments cover all four Parts and all five noise models: the global protocol on real and complex bases, the local orthogonal and unitary product ensembles, a `Y`-supported observable invisible to any real basis, the global **unitary** protocol and the noise-blind estimator.
+Together, the sampled experiments cover all four Parts and all five noise models: the global protocol on real and complex bases, the local orthogonal and unitary product ensembles, a `Y`-supported observable invisible to any real basis, the global **unitary** protocol and the noise-blind estimator.